-Managing HR responsibilities is a lot of work, and sometimes an internal staff member is not enough to fulfill your needs.
-There are a few challenges to hiring an internal human resources specialist, primarily regarding cost and effectiveness.
+Managing HR responsibilities is a lot of work, and sometimes an internal HR staff is not enough to fulfill your needs.
+There are a few challenges to hiring an internal HR specialist, primarily concerning cost and effectiveness.

-An in-house HR department can be more expensive than outsourcing because you will be hiring at least one full-time employee, and appropriate wages for an experienced HR manager aren't cheap.
+An in-house HR department can be more expensive than outsourcing because you will be hiring at least one full-time employee, and the pay rate for an experienced HR manager isn’t cheap.
 Also, when you have an HR team member onsite, employees may feel more comfortable making requests that can cost your company money.

 Another challenge of hiring an in-house HR department is finding someone who is the right fit for your organization and can fulfill all of your HR needs.
-If you do not have the right department members in place, your company will suffer – but finding someone who is the right fit and can subsequently hire additional right fits can be difficult.
+If you do not have the right department members in place, your company will suffer, but finding someone who is the right fit and can subsequently hire more right fits can be difficult.
 It is not uncommon for an internal HR department to have limits on their time as well as expertise.

-An HR department may be necessary when your business growth reaches a tipping point and matters need to be handled internally.
-Once an organization reaches a certain size – more than 50 employees, according to Sophie Summers, HR manager at ProPrivacy – it’s often necessary to hire an HR department.
+As your business gets bigger, your HR functions may become too much for one person to handle.
+An HR department may be necessary when your business reaches a tipping point and matters need to be handled internally.
+Once an organization reaches a certain size – more than 50 employees – it’s often necessary to hire an HR department.

-Growing organizations that simply want to hold on to their company culture may also want to consider hiring an HR professional.
-The in-house HR staff member can steer the culture in the desired direction and help it avoid getting off track.
+Growing businesses that simply want to hold on to their company culture may also want to consider hiring an HR professional or HR department.
+The in-house HR staff can steer the culture in the desired direction and keep it on track.

-Hiring an HR department can be a gradual process or an all-at-once decision, depending on your budget and needs.
+You can hire an HR department gradually or all at once, depending on your budget and needs.
 Consider your options and determine which one will be most cost-effective and valuable for your organization.
 If the need for an internal HR department is not clear, consider an interim solution, like contracting staff or outsourcing HR services, until a permanent in-house HR department is necessary.

-Only hire HR professionals who understand your company vision and mission, as they will largely steer your company culture.
+Try to hire HR professionals who understand your company’s vision and mission, as they will largely steer your company culture.

-“Although decisions may be reversible, a small business owner needs to carefully evaluate when it makes sense to invest in building an HR department," said Coffey.
-"Most of this investment consists of committed fixed costs or long-term costs that are hard to undo if the need is no longer there.”
+“Although decisions may be reversible, a small business owner needs to carefully evaluate when it makes sense to invest in building an HR department,” Coffey said.
+“Most of this investment consists of committed fixed costs or long-term costs that are hard to undo if the need is no longer there.”